stlink-org/stlink/doc/tutorial.md

 When flashing a file, a checksum is calculated for the binary file, both in md5 and the sum algorithm.
 The latter is also used by the official ST-Link utility tool from STMicroelectronics as described in the document: [`UM0892 - User manual - STM32 ST-LINK utility software description`](https://www.st.com/resource/en/user_manual/cd00262073-stm32-stlink-utility-software-description-stmicroelectronics.pdf).

+#### --freq=n[k][m]

+(since v1.6.1)

+You can specify the frequency of SWD/JTAG interface, to override the default 1800KHz configuration.
+This option accpets decimal only (5K or 1.8M). `Hz` is left out in this option.
+Valid frequencies are `5K, 15K, 25K, 50K, 100K, 125K, 240K, 480K, 950K, 1200K(1.2M), 1800K(1.8M), 4000K(4M)`

+#### --opt

+(since v1.6.1, optional; enabled by default from v1.0.0 to v1.6.0)

+You can enable the optimization to skip flashing empty (0x00 or 0xff) bytes at the end of binary file.
+May cause some garbage data left after a flash.

 ## Solutions to common problems
 ### a) STLINK/v1 driver: Issue with Kernel Extension (kext) (macOS 10.11 and later only)